anoopkcn/split-jump.nvim/README.md

 { "anoopkcn/split-jump.nvim" }
 ```

-Add the following lines to tmux configuration for split navigation:
+If you have TMUX, Add the following lines to tmux configuration for split navigation:

 ```bash
 is_vim="ps -o state= -o comm= -t '#{pane_tty}' \